 The day could start foggy and chilly, then the fog clears and the sun comes out to play.
 Only to disappear again an hour later.
 You’ll want to be able to add layers on and remove them as the weather changes so that you stay as comfortable as possible.

-This time of year, however, is a great time to take trips out of San Francisco to Yosemite, Lake Tahoe, or Napa.
-So if those destinations are on your itinerary then you’ll need to pack summer clothes as the rest of California gets hot during the correct months!
+This time of year, however, is a great time to take trips out of San Francisco to Yosemite, Lake Tahoe, or Napa Valley.
+If you’re planning a larger California road trip for the summer months then you’ll need to pack summer clothes as the rest of California gets hot during the correct months!

-What to Wear in San Francisco in Indian Summer (September – October)
+What to Wear in San Francisco in Second Summer (September – October)

 San Francisco gets its warm summer days after the traditional summer months.
-September, October, and even the early weeks in November are the warmest of the year.
+The warmest month of the year is typically October.
 This is when you’ll see us grabbing our swimsuits and heading to one of the many beaches within city limits.

 You’ll want to pack your summer dresses, shorts, maybe even a comfortable sandal or two.
 Don’t forget sunscreen, a sun hat, and sunglasses.
-A light cardigan or jean jacket would be suitable for evening plans just in case there’s a breeze.
+A light jacket would be suitable for evening plans just in case there’s a breeze.

 If you can, I’d highly recommend visiting during this time of year!